fedora-riscv/releng/docs/source/sop_deprecate_ftbfs_packages.rst

 This should return nothing, as the ``wdm`` package is blocked.

-Also check that package DB shows that the package is retired and that the master branch contains only a dead.package file.
+Also check that package DB shows that the package is retired and that the rawhide branch contains only a dead.package file.

 Consider Before Running
 =======================